 Speaking of fire, Morrigan delivers this line if the Warden speaks to her in Arl Eamon's estate in Denerim:

 Morrigan: If one more servant asks if I would like a change of clothes, I will set the house on fire.

 Also speaking of your party in Arl Eamon's state in Denerim, Zevran greatly appreciates the accommodations:

 Zevran: You know, I could get used to this.
 The last time I came to Denerim, I stayed at an inn so filthy the bedbugs had fleas.

 Some of the names and nicknames on the Statement of Defiance at Soliders' Peak are pretty amusing.
 "Chair-Thrower Lopez", "Allan the Quibbler", "Dustin the Colour-Blind", "Ebenger of the Bovine Brethren", "Jason sans les Argonauts", "Om the Stretched", "Weak Eye Santos"...

-While at Ostagar, the Warden can convince an elven messenger that s/he is the one that a "Ser Garlen's" sword is to be delivered to.
+While at Ostagar, the Warden can convince an elven messenger that s/he is the one to whom a "Ser Garlen's" sword is to be delivered.
 The sword's description is as follows:

 Somewhere on the field there is a bewildered knight fighting with his dinner fork.
 Pity him.

 Shale: I have a question for it, elder mage.